VijaikumarSVK/Exploratory_Data_Analysis_Python/README.md

 # Python EDA
-This is a collection of python scripts exploring the basics of exploratory data analysis (EDA) with python along with ways to enhance efficiencies in python EDA, such as using Auto EDA libraries.
+This is a collection of python scripts, exploring the basics of exploratory data analysis (EDA) with python along with ways to enhance efficiencies in python EDA, such as using Auto EDA libraries.

 ### Python Basic EDA
 It covers the fundamental topics of: